Dina Titus

 Alice Constandina "Dina" Titus (/ˈtaɪtəs/ TY-təss; born May 23, 1950) is an American politician who has been the United States representative for since 2013.
-She served as the U.S. representative for from 2009 to 2011, when she was defeated by Joe Heck.
+Previously, she served as the U.S. representative for from 2009 to 2011.
 Titus is a member of the Democratic Party.

-She served in the Nevada Senate and was its minority leader from 1993 to 2009.
-Before her election to Congress, Titus was a professor of political science at the University of Nevada, Las Vegas (UNLV).
-She was the Democratic nominee for governor of Nevada in 2006.
+Titus was first elected to the House in 2008.
+After losing re-election in 2010 to Joe Heck, she was re-elected to a more Democratic seat in 2012, and has been re-elected ever since.
+Prior to her elections to Congress, Titus was a professor of political science at the University of Nevada, Las Vegas (UNLV), and was the Democratic nominee for governor of Nevada in 2006, losing to Republican Jim Gibbons.

+Titus is expected to become the dean of Nevada's congressional delegation in 2027 upon the retirement of representative Mark Amodei.

 Early life, education, and career

 Titus was born in Thomasville, Georgia.
 She graduated from the College of William & Mary with a bachelor's degree in political science.
 Titus earned a master's degree from the University of Georgia and a Ph.D. from Florida State University.

 Titus taught in the political science department at the University of Nevada, Las Vegas (UNLV), retiring in 2011.